What is PCI Express? Do PCIe lanes, slots, and versions matter?

 PCI Express lanes are paths between the motherboard chipset and PCIe slots or other devices that are part of the motherboard, such as the processor socket, M.2 SSD slots, network adapters, SATA controllers, or USB controllers.

-Different types of PCI Express slots
+PCI Express x16 slots

-Different types of PCI Express slots
+PCI Express x16 slots

 In PCI Express, each lane is individual, meaning that it cannot be shared between different devices.
 For example, if your graphics card is connected to a PCIe x16 slot, it means that it has 16 independent lanes dedicated just to it.
 No other component can use those lanes except the graphics card.

-Here's an idea that might make it easier for you to grasp what PCI Express lanes are: just imagine that PCI Express is a highway and the cars that drive on it are the data that's being transferred.
-The more lanes you have available on a highway, the more cars that can drive on it; the more PCIe lanes you have, the more data that can be transferred.
+Here’s an idea that might make it easier for you to grasp what PCI Express lanes are: just imagine that PCI Express is a highway, and the cars that drive on it are the data that’s being transferred.
+The more lanes you have available on a highway, the more cars can drive on it; the more PCIe lanes you have, the more data can be transferred.

 PCI Express is like a highway, and PCIe lanes are its… lanes